BEG5210/Hear-Colours/README.md

 1. Get the chrominance, on a scale from zero to 10. give it a log 10, and thats the volume value multiplier
 2. get the luminance, find the exact colour and frequency, and add 1 to the given colour frequency generate sound frequencies for all the pixels and add them all together. bang. left side of picture is left ear, right side is right. i dont know what im dong

+I will create a project desig plan, and once i complete it i will upload it here and commence the bababoey :)